xMAnton/ADPassword/README.md

 ## How does it work?

 1. The user clicks change password in the Zimbra UI.
-2. The extension will find the users DN in external AD/LDAP based on zimbraAuthLdapSearchFilter in zimbraAuthLdapSearchBase.
+2. The extension will find the user's DN in external AD/LDAP based on zimbraAuthLdapSearchFilter in zimbraAuthLdapSearchBase.
 3. The extension will not search in case you have set `External LDAP account for Authentication`.
 The DN from  zimbraAuthLdapExternalDn will then be used.
 4. Finally the extension will change the password using bind credentials over a secure connection.